olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_MainApplication/TourGuide/README.md

 Being a distributed application, this version is composed of 4 parts (*4 Microservices*) :
 - TourGuide Application : the main application using the below services
-- GPS Service : in charge of the services related to localisation
+- GPS Service : in charge of services related to localisation
-- Preferences Service : in charge of the services related to trip deals proposed to the users and depending on their travel preferences
+- Preferences Service : in charge of services related to trip deals proposed to users and depending on their travel preferences
-- Rewards Service : in charge of the services related to rewards computation
+- Rewards Service : in charge of services related to rewards computation

 Technologies used for each Microservice are the following :
 - Java is used as programming language
 - SpringBoot is used for the web application which is based on the MVC pattern
 - Server used is SpringBoot Tomcat embedded
-- Gradle is used to run the tests, build and package the application.
+- Gradle is used to run the tests, build and package the application
 - JUnit is used as tests engine
 - Mockito is used as mocking framework for tests

-Microservices communicate using REST APIs (Server side = Tomcat / Client side = Java HttpClient).
+Microservices communicate using REST APIs (Server side : Tomcat / Client side : Java HttpClient).

 ### TourGuide Application